 The Network examined housing as part of a complex web of influences on children's lives.
 While theories abound about the interconnected effects of schools, family, and neighborhoods on children, housing’s impact is often omitted from such discussions.
 As a result, there is no unified theory of the joint contextual effects of a child’s environment on his or her well-being.

 What are the trade-offs that families face in housing decisions and how do these trade-offs affect children?

 To better understand families’ housing needs—and thus design better housing policy—the Network explored the trade-offs and decisions families make about housing.
 What factors do parents weigh when considering where to live?
 Do they pay more for housing to be near a good school?
 Do parents put neighborhood safety above affordability?
 What other factors color their decisions about where to live?
 Insights such as these can help policymakers more cost-effectively target policy.

 How does housing and its effects on children vary by race-ethnicity, especially where Latino families are concerned?

-Given the growing population of Latinos in the United States,the Network hopes to inject Latinos more centrally into housing studies and discussions.
+Given the growing population of Latinos in the United States, the Network hoped to inject Latinos more centrally into housing studies and discussions.
 We know, for example, that Latino families tend to live in more crowded housing and use government housing services less.
 Latino families are larger and more stable, with more adults in smaller homes.
 They also tend to live in less segregated neighborhoods than blacks or whites.
-The Network will examine these and other factors in an effort to gain a more complete understanding of the distinctions and unique housing factors of different racial-ethnic groups.
+The Network examined these and other factors in an effort to gain a more complete understanding of the distinctions and unique housing factors of different racial-ethnic groups.

 How can housing research inform policy?